An analytics audit is what stands between you and a better version of you. I’ll explain why.

 2. Does your analytics solution map to your business strategy?

-When the corporate strategy is modified, there should be a plan in place to keep the analytics aligned.
-Successful analytics organizations have a plan for revisiting the analytics solution in the form of an analytics audit to make sure the implementation is up-to-date and gathering the data it needs to.
+When the corporate or business unit strategy is modified, there should be a plan in place to keep the analytics aligned.
+Successful analytics organizations frequently revisit their analytics solution in the form of an analytics audit to make sure the implementation is up-to-date and gathering the data it needs to.

 3. How will you use the data?